 Amazon is the world’s biggest online retailer, with millions of items bought and sold all over the planet on a daily basis.
 While they aren’t strictly in the business of guitars, there are hundreds of them listed for sale on the site, with many bargains to be found.

-Shopping at Amazon is an incredibly intuitive process, and this makes the guitar buying experience even more straight forward.
-Just as you would for any other item search within amazon for exactly (or roughly) what you want, and you’ll be met with a list of choices, most of which are relevant to your search, but others will feel quite random.
+Shopping at Amazon is an incredibly intuitive process, and this makes the guitar buying experience even more straightforward.
+Just as you would for any other item, search within amazon for exactly (or roughly) what you want and you’ll be met with a list of choices, most of which are relevant to your search (although others will feel quite random).

 Amazon’s customer service is absolutely fantastic, and it’s one of the areas that has cemented their already stellar reputation.
 Returns are generally no questions asked, and the return shipping is almost always free.